abearman/whats-the-point1/whats-the-point-2016/code/README.md

 * **start-iter**: If specified, start the number of iterations at <start-iter>.
 Useful for starting and stopping training, when you want the name of the model to reflect how many iterations it has actually undergone.
 Default: None.

 So, a typical use case of this script looks like:

+``bash
-``python solve.py --year=2012 --output=real1-click1-cls-con-obj --train-img=path/to/training/images/lmdb --train-gt=path/to/training/gt/images/lmdb --val-img=path/to/validation/images/lmdb --val-gt=path/to/validation/gt/images/lmdb --expectation --location --constraint --classes --objectness
+python solve.py --year=2012 --output=real1-click1-cls-con-obj --train-img=path/to/training/images/lmdb --train-gt=path/to/training/gt/images/lmdb --val-img=path/to/validation/images/lmdb --val-gt=path/to/validation/gt/images/lmdb --expectation --location --constraint --classes --objectness
+``

 where we use the default learning rate of 1e-5 and momentum of 0.9, use a minibatch size of 20, display every 20 iterations, use GPU 0, initialize from the VGG16-CONV model.